 - In Somalia, UNICEF is working with the government and partners to provide vital interventions as part of its response to the drought, including providing therapeutic foods to treat acute malnutrition and micronutrients to tackle deficiencies, as well as counselling to encourage families to adopt practical nutrition and health practices at home.
 UNICEF had also provided around 480,000 people with temporary access to emergency water in the first three months of 2022.

-- In 2021, UNICEF reached more than 3 million people in Kenya with access to safe water for drinking, cooking, and personal hygiene, provision of WASH supplies, COVID-19 hygiene messaging, household water treatment, hygiene promotion and improved sanitation.
+- In 2021, UNICEF reached more than 3 million people in Kenya with access to safe water for drinking, cooking, and personal hygiene, provision of WASH supplies, household water treatment, hygiene promotion and improved sanitation.